 If you’re in Beirut and didn’t catch him live at Reunion or Mina Image Center, you’re going to have to wait till September.
 If you’re in Europe or planning to visit sometime soon, make sure to keep an eye out on his page as he will be stuttering about love and death there in October/November.

-Haber plans on spending most of this year in the studio, making music for his solo project, The Bunny Tylers and Good Luck in Death.
+Haber plans on spending most of this year in the studio, making music for his solo projects, The Bunny Tylers and Good Luck in Death.

 Bunny Tylers fans, you’ll be happy to know that Haber and Tabbal are working on a new album.
 I had the honor of listening to one of the tracks and trust me, you have some major eargasms to look forward to.